dortania/OpenCore-Install-Guide/ktext.md

 * [NullCPUPowerManagment](https://cdn.discordapp.com/attachments/263757191608139779/643751774666358794/NullCPUPowerManagement.kext.zip)
    * AMD CPUs cannot use Intel's power management so we need to nullify it. **Use this over the one provided in the kext repo**
 * [XLNCUSBFIX](https://cdn.discordapp.com/attachments/566705665616117760/566728101292408877/XLNCUSBFix.kext.zip)
-   * USB fix for AMD FX systems
+   * USB fix for AMD FX systems, no effect on Ryzen
 * [VoodooHDA](https://sourceforge.net/projects/voodoohda/)
    * Audio for FX systems and front panel Mic+Audio support for Ryzen system, do not mix with AppleALC.
 Audio quality is noticably worse than AppleALC on Zen CPUs